 ROCHEPORT, Mo.
 (KMIZ)

-The $220 million project is expected to wrap up in December 2024.
+The $220 million bridge project is set to be completed in December of 2024.